bloxstreet/support/guides/training-guide.md

 ## Trainer Scripts
 {: .text-red-300 }
 This section will outline each of the tests trainers are expected to perform.
 If an LR has to go AFK, the trainer should not wait for them to return.
-The AFK limit is three minutes, meaning the LR should not miss too much if the trainer is going at an average pace.
-When the LR returns from being AFK, the trainer should summarize the topic(s) that were covered.
-Additionally, the trainer should conduct the test(s) missed.
+The AFK limit is three minutes, meaning the LR should not miss too much if the trainer goes at an average pace.
+When the LR returns from being AFK, the trainer should summarize the topics that were covered.
+Additionally, the trainer should conduct any tests missed.
 If all LRs disconnect or fail the training session, the trainer should leave the server immediately without informing the Host or Co-Host.

 ### Grammar/Greeting Test